-Later on in the evening, the Darwin meteorological office obtained an infrared satellite image from the National Oceanic and Atmospheric Administration’s satellite, NOAA-4, registering that the low pressure had evolved further & that spiralling clouds could be seen.
+Later in the evening, the Darwin meteorological office obtained an infrared satellite image from the National Oceanic and Atmospheric Administration’s NOAA-4, registering that the low pressure had evolved further & that spiralling clouds could be seen.

-The storm was officially declared a tropical cyclone at about 10 p.m. on the 21st of December when it was about 200 kilometres (120 mi) to the north-north-east of Cape Don (360 kilometres (220 mi) north-east of Darwin).
+The storm was officially declared a tropical cyclone at about 10 p.m. on the 21st of December when it was about 200 kilometres (120 mi) to the north-north-east of Cape Don (360 kilometres (220 mi) northeast of Darwin).
 Cyclone Tracy was first seen on the Darwin radar on the daybreak of the 22nd of December.

 However, early on the 24th of December, Tracy rounded Cape Fourcroy on the westerly tip of Bathurst Island, & moved in a southeasterly direction, directly towards Darwin.
 The Bureau’s weather station at Cape Fourcroy recorded a mean wind speed of 120 kilometres per hour (75 mph) at 9:00 that same morning.

 By the late afternoon on the 24th of December, the sky above the city was profoundly overcast, with low clouds, & heavy rain.
-Wind gusts developed in strength; between 10 p.m. (local time) & midnight, the destruction became serious, & residents started to realise that the cyclone would not simply pass by the city, but first over it.
+Wind gusts developed in strength; between 10 p.m. (local time) & midnight, the destruction became serious, & residents started to realise that the cyclone would not simply pass by the city but first over it.

 On the 25th of December at around 3:30 a.m., Tracy’s centre struck Fannie Bay’s coast.
 The strongest recorded wind gust from the cyclone was 217 kilometres per hour (135 mph), which was reported around 3:05 a.m. at Darwin Airport.

 Their ears were popping, much like your ears pop when you climb a mountain range, as the pressure inside of a cyclone is extremely low.
-Air rushing into the centre of the intense cyclone, much like water draining down a sinkhole causes the destructive winds.
+Air rushing into the centre of the intense cyclone, much like water draining down a sinkhole, causes destructive winds.
 The residents were witnessing something they will never forget.

-Actual recording of Tropical Cyclone Tracy
+An Actual Sound Recording of Tropical Cyclone Tracy